useing123/slarkcli/README.md

 # Slark
 > Open source AI coding agent.
 Terminal-first, built for developers who want control.

-## Why Slark?

-Most coding agents have the same problems:
-- They read your `.env` files and secrets
-- No real task tracking — everything is a black box
-- You don't own your data and can't fine-tune on it
-- Linear execution with no orchestration

-Slark is an attempt to do this differently.

 ## Status

 This is a **v0.0.1 personal build** — I'm building this for myself and open sourcing it as I go.
 If you want to try it, contribute ideas, or just follow along — welcome.

-> ⚠️ Only OpenRouter is supported as a provider right now.

 ## Setup